aamotz001/PyBer_Analysis/README.md

 ![alt_text](https://github.com/aamotz001/PyBer_Analysis/blob/main/analysis/Fig7.png)
 **Figure 4: Number of Drivers by City Type**

 Next, we a DataFrame which includes the total rides, total drivers, total fares, average fare per ride and driver, and total fare for each of the three city types, providing a decent summary of our initial analysis of the data.
-From this, it is clear that the Urban type city contributes the bulk of each of the "total" comlumns, whearas the Rural city type tends to have the highest average fare.
+From this, it is clear that the Urban type city contributes the bulk of each of the "total" columns, whereas the Rural city type tends to have the highest average fare.

 ![alt_text](https://github.com/aamotz001/PyBer_Analysis/blob/main/Images/Fig2.png)
 **Figure 5: Initial DataFrame for Rideshare Analysis**